VFPX/Builders/README.md

 * Command Group Builder: Makes it easy for you to set properties for a Command Group control.

-* CursorAdapter Builder: Makes it easy for you to build CursorAdapter objects more quickly (note: the source for the CursorAdapter Builder is part of the DataEnvironment Builder project).

-* DataEnvironment Builder: Makes it easy for you to build DataEnvironment objects that use the capabilities of CursorAdapter objects.
-Note that the DataEnvironment Builder project is located in the Wizards\DEBuilder folder.

 * Edit Box Builder: Makes it easy for you to set properties for an Edit Box control.

 * Form Builder: Makes it easy for you to add fields as new controls to a form.